Pulled Pork With Fruity Couscous

 Line a roasting tin with a sheet of foil large enough to later cover the pork.
 Remove the string, unroll the pork and pat dry with kitchen paper and place in the tin.

 Mix together the salt, Moroccan spice mix, pomegranate molasses and half the preserved lemon.
-Rub half the mix thoroughly all over the pork.
-Fold the pork back up.
-Put it in the oven for 30 minutes leaving the top uncovered so it browns beautifully.
+Rub half the mix thoroughly all over the pork and wrap in foil.
+Roast in the oven for 30 minutes leaving the top uncovered so it browns beautifully.

-Turn the oven down to a laid back 150°C, 130°C Fan, Gas Mark 2.
-Take the pork out and fold the foil over the top.
+Reduce the oven to 150°C, 130°C Fan, Gas Mark 2.
+Remove the pork from the oven and fold the foil over the top.
 Return to the oven and cook for about 5 hours or until tender.

-Crank up the oven to 220°C, 200°C Gas Mark 7.
-Uncover the pork for 10 minutes.
+Increase the oven temperature to 220°C, 200°C Fan, Gas Mark 7.
+Uncover the pork and continue to cook for a further 10 minutes.
 Remove from the oven, cover with foil and rest for 30 minutes.

-Whilst the pork is taking it easy put the couscous in a large bowl and pour over the lemon juice and chicken stock.
-Cover with cling film and leave it until all the liquid has been absorbed.
-Fluff with a fork, and stir in the remaining ingredients.
+Whilst the pork is resting, put the couscous in a large bowl and pour over the lemon juice and chicken stock.
+Cover with cling film and leave until all the liquid has been absorbed.
+Fluff with a fork and stir in the remaining ingredients.

 Shred the pork into chunky pieces with 2 forks, stir in the rest of the spice mix and reserved lemon and serve with the couscous.